Swift Modules and Imports

 Benefits

-• Demonstrates practical use of extensions.
+• Demonstrates the practical use of extensions for enhancing existing types.

 Best Practices